Who doesn't love a Parade?

 The "Parade of Champions" has been a time-honored legacy in Santa Clara since 1945.
-It ran for over 50 years by founders Larry Marsalli and Ed Cunha, spaonsored by YMI (Young Mens Institute) and numerous volunteers.
-Twenty four years ago the founders retired and passed, leaving us a legacy of generations of Santa Clarans that have never forgotten the memories and sense of community that it created for half a century.
+It ran for over 50 years by founders Larry Marsalli and Ed Cunha, and charitable partner YMI (Young Men's Institute) plus numerous volunteers.
+Twenty four years ago the founders retired, leaving us a legacy of generations of Santa Clarans that have never forgotten the memories, and a sense of community that it created for half a century.

-Fast forward to 2019, a determined group of grass roots Santa Claran locals came together to incorporate as a charitable 501c3 nonprofit called the Santa Clara Parade of Champions (SCPOC).
-For many it was a dream come to see the return of their annual hometown favorite.
-SCPOC's community building mission is to become a platform that connects with community groups that share our values of charity, volunteerism, and giving back.
-A portion of proceeds go to a charity of our choice.
+Fast forward to 2019, a determined group of grass roots Santa Claran locals came together to bring it back.
+We incorporated as a charitable 501c3 nonprofit, now called the Santa Clara Parade of Champions (SCPOC).
+For many it was a dream come true to see the return of their annual hometown favorite.
+Our organization's community building mission is to become a platform that connects with all facets of our diverse city that share our values of charity, volunteerism, and giving back.
+Every year a portion of our proceeds go to a charity of our choice.
 Our charitable partner for 2019 was JW House.

-The Marching bands would perform for the crowds throughout, Cheerleaders and dance teams, ROTC and Vets--there was something for everyone.
-And saving the best for last was the performance of the legendary Champion, Santa Clara Vanguard Drum & Bugle Corp rounding up the day's Entertainment.
+The Marching bands would perform for the crowds throughout, Cheerleaders and dance teams, Equestrians and Professional Sports teams.
+There was something for everyone.
+And for the grand finale the performance of 7 time World Champions, the Santa Clara Vanguard Drum & Bugle Corp rounding up the day's Entertainment.